Chemnitz: Verdict in antisemitic attack on Jewish restaurant | DW | 08.09.2021

 Far-right demonstrators marched through the streets of Chemnitz in November 2018, claiming to perform satire

-Kevin A. did not speak in court and sat impassively throughout, keeping his COVID-mandated surgical mask on and his hands clasped on the table in front of him.
-(In the German judicial system, defendants are not required to make a plea, or to testify at all.)

-Uwe Dziuballa testified first, sitting barely two meters away from his alleged attacker — which did initially make him slightly nervous, he admitted.
+Uwe Dziuballa testified first to describe the attack once again, sitting barely two meters away from, and slightly in front of, his alleged attacker — which did make him slightly nervous at first, he admitted.

-"But then when I looked over and saw him, something happened that I had hoped for," he told DW afterwards.
-"The hate-filled eyes from that night had stayed with me, and I had hoped that when I looked over to look a completely normal person in the eye, it would calm me down.
-And when he seemed a little nervous — he couldn't maintain eye contact — a certain calm came over me.
-I'm sort of happy with that.
-It's out my head now because of that."

 Uwe Dziuballa, the Jewish owner of the Restaurant Schalom, has grown tired of describing the attacks

-The restaurant owner left before the verdict was made, mainly because, he said, the trial had already been delayed twice and he had important appointments in the afternoon.
+The restaurant owner left before the verdict was made, mainly because, he said, the trial had already been delayed twice and he had previously made important appointments for the afternoon.

 "For me, this is already a result," Dziuballa added.
 "In my experience, the extent of the punishment doesn't really change anything.
 For me, the success is in the fact that it came to trial and probably to a conviction."